NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 If it is a location, it can also have connection restrictions in the same way the target of a flux can.

-Creating `loc` declarations has a couple of use cases, one important one being to pass the target of a flux as a load argument to the module that declares this flux so that the module becomes independent of how discharges from it are connected up.
+Creating `loc` declarations has a couple of use cases, one important one being to pass the target of a flux as a load argument to the module that declares this flux so that the module specification becomes independent of how discharges are connected in the model.

-It can also be a way to pass some value to a module without that module having to know if the value is a state variable, parameter or constant.
+It can also be used as a way to pass a value reference to a module without that module needing to know if the value is a state variable, parameter or constant.

 ## index_set